ihorkuhel-dev/React-JavaScript-Practice/README.md

 ## Brief Functionality

-The application provides a comprehensive user interface for managing business data:

 *   **Authentication:** User login and registration flows with token management.
 *   **Dashboard:** A visual overview of key metrics using interactive charts (powered by Chart.js).
 *   **Client Management:**